-Victoria Police Mentoring Program
+Victoria Police Mentoring Program and Victorian Ambulance Mentoring Program

-Managed by District 9800, this project assigns an experienced Rotarian mentor with a Senior Sergeant in the Police Force to expand their understanding of the community.
+Managed by District 9800, this project assigns an experienced Rotarian mentor with a Senior Member of the Police Force or a counter-part in Ambulance Victoria as mentee to expand their understanding of the community.
 Clubs are approached for involvement in this project on a needs basis.
+However, volunteers are welcome to contact Greg King direct for further information.